 - Although the minimum age to file for spousal benefits is 62, like regular Social Security, you cannot receive a spousal benefit unless your spouse is already collecting his or her own Social Security.
 If, in the above example, the higher-benefit spouse has not filed, the lower-benefit spouse cannot receive the spousal benefit.
 They would get Social Security based on their own earnings record, the $800.

-- To qualify for spousal benefits, you must be married for at least 12 months.
+- You must be married for at least 12 months to qualify for spousal benefits.

 The effects of claiming Spousal Social Security early